 6.3 Without Cause.
-In the event Executive is terminated Without Cause pursuant to Section 11.3, the Company shall pay to Executive (i) any Base Salary accrued through the date of termination, (ii) any accrued but unused paid time off; and (iii) continued payment of the Base Salary for twelve (12) months (the "Severance Period").
-Subsection (iii) of this Section 6.3 shall be referred to as a "Severance Payment".
-Except as otherwise provided herein, the Severance Payment shall be paid to Executive on a regular basis in accordance with the company's regular payroll procedures and policies as in effect immediately prior to such termination.
+In the event Executive is terminated by the Company Without Cause pursuant to Section 11.3, the Company shall pay to Executive (i) any Base Salary accrued through the date of termination, (ii) any accrued but unused paid time off, (iii) any Incentive Compensation accrued and earned but not yet paid and (iv) continued payment of the Base Salary for six (6) months (the "Severance Period").
+Subsection (iv) of this Section 6.3 shall be referred to as a "Severance Payment."
+Except as otherwise provided herein, the Severance Payment shall be paid to Executive on a regular basis in accordance with the company's regular payroll procedures and policies.